simphotonics/generic_reader/example/README.md

 }
 ```

-The type argument `T` can assume any data-type and it is impractical to handle all available types manually in the decoder function of `Wrapper`.
+The type argument `T` can assume any data-type and it is impractical
+to handle all available types manually in the decoder function of `Wrapper`.

 Instead, one can use the method `get` with the type `dynamic`.
-This signals to the reader to match the static type of the [ConstantReader] input to a registered data-type.
+This signals to the reader to **match the static type** of the [`ConstantReader`][ConstantReader]
+input to a registered data-type.
 If a match is found `get<dynamic>(constantReader)` returns a constant with
-the appropriate value, otherwise a [ReaderError] is thrown.
+the appropriate value, otherwise an error is thrown.

 The program below retrieves the constant `wrappedVariable` defined in [wrapper_test.dart].
 Note the use of the method `get<dynamic>()` when defining the [Decoder] function for